 Your home remodeling project will cost you more than you care to know.
 So it's best to come up with a range of funding options.
 Your choice of funding options may range from simple sweat equity on up to the traditional home equity loan.

-3. Consider The Resale Value Your Efforts Will Produce
+3. Consider the Resale Value